AndrewBubnov/clear-react-router/README.md

 - **Prefetching** - Preload data on hover for instant navigation
 - **Lazy Loading** - Code-split your routes with dynamic imports for optimal performance
 - **Scroll Restoration** — Automatically saves and restores scroll position when navigating back to a page (preserves user's scroll position)
+- **Optimistic navigation** — Instantly renders stale cached data while fresh data is loaded in the background.
 - **Flexible API** - Use components or hooks as you prefer
 - **Browser History** - Full support for browser back/forward buttons
 - **Context-aware** - Pass and update context through routes